Commercial rental property: landlord and tenant responsibilities

 The EPC provides information on energy efficiency using A-G ratings.
 It also includes recommendations for improvement in energy efficiency.
 Acting on the recommendations can help you cut energy consumption, save money on bills and help reduce carbon emissions.

 If your commercial property has air conditioning systems you should ensure they are well maintained so that they don't consume too much energy or leak hazardous substances.
-See managing fluorinated gases and ozone-depleting substances.
+See F gases and ozone depleting substances.

 The tenant or landlord or managing agent may be legally required to have the air conditioning system inspected regularly by a qualified engineer or energy assessor.
 Air conditioning inspections.

 Boilers and space heating systems

 The efficiency of your boiler has a big impact on the overall energy efficiency of a building.
 See checking boiler efficiency.
 If the capacity of your heating and hot water system is more than 20 kilowatts and it is more than 15 years old, you should get a heating engineer to assess it.

 - improved heating and hot water system controls such as thermostats, zone controls and sequencing controls